-To facilitate students' awareness about, and sensitivity to CEOs and TMTs in the business world dynamics, as well as apply what is learned throughout the course, students are required to form groups and prepare a group case presentation in the last lecture (April 16).
+To facilitate students awareness about, and sensitivity to boards and directors in the business world dynamics, as well as apply what is learned throughout the course, students are required to form groups and prepare a group case presentation in the last lecture (April 16).

-Group members: Please email TA your group members (4-6 students) and the group leader before March 19.
+Group members: Please email TA your group members (e.g.,4 students) and the group leader before April 12.
 If TA does not receive your preference, TA will assign students into different groups with group leaders.